Research

 Dissertation | Facilitauteur: Agency, Ethics, and Feminist Ideologies in the Rehearsal Room

-My dissertation, Facilitauteur: Agency, Ethics, and Feminist Ideologies in the Rehearsal Room, sits at the center of this changing discipline in which educators and practitioners are coming together to create ethical methodologies for working with actors.
-With the rise of intimacy directors and discussions of more expansive and nontraditional director training appearing prominently in journals such as American Theatre Magazine, HowlRound, and the Stage Directors and Choreographers (SDC) Society Journal, directors must adapt to and consider the specific identity, lived experience, and cultural background of the actor.
+My project, Facilitauteur: Agency, Ethics, and Feminist Ideologies in the Rehearsal Room, sits at the center of a changing conversation in which practitioners are creating ethical methodologies for working with actors.
+With discussions of nontraditional director training appearing prominently in journals such as American Theatre Magazine, HowlRound, and the Stage Directors and Choreographers (SDC) Society Journal, directors are being prompted to consider the identity, lived experience, and cultural background of the actor.
 “Facilitauteur” is my term for a director who seeks to create what director Leigh Fondakowski calls “an egalitarian society” within the rehearsal room.
-Merging the community-based term “facilitator” with a word often used to describe a singular visionary, “auteur,” I disrupt and expand on Eurocentric masculinist directing methodologies in an effort to create a practical blueprint for approaching directing work from the position of promoting artistic agency.
-Over the last three years, I have interviewed and observed over a dozen women directors.
-Together, these directors have made visible longstanding abuses of power, have drawn attention to the lack of gender and racial diversity within the discipline, and are working in the margins to disrupt the traditional hierarchical approach to directing.
+Merging the community-based term “facilitator” with a word often used to describe a singular visionary, “auteur,” I disrupt and expand on Eurocentric masculinist directing methodologies to create a practical blueprint for approaching directing work from the position of promoting artistic agency.

-My dissertation, Facilitauteur: Agency, Ethics, and Feminist Ideologies in the Rehearsal Room, sits at the center of this changing discipline in which educators and practitioners are coming together to create ethical methodologies for working with actors.
-With the rise of intimacy directors and discussions of more expansive and nontraditional director training appearing prominently in journals such as American Theatre Magazine, HowlRound, and the Stage Directors and Choreographers (SDC) Society Journal, directors must adapt to and consider the specific identity, lived experience, and cultural background of the actor.
+My project, Facilitauteur: Agency, Ethics, and Feminist Ideologies in the Rehearsal Room, sits at the center of a changing conversation in which practitioners are creating ethical methodologies for working with actors.
+With discussions of nontraditional director training appearing prominently in journals such as American Theatre Magazine, HowlRound, and the Stage Directors and Choreographers (SDC) Society Journal, directors are being prompted to consider the identity, lived experience, and cultural background of the actor.
 “Facilitauteur” is my term for a director who seeks to create what director Leigh Fondakowski calls “an egalitarian society” within the rehearsal room.
-Merging the community-based term “facilitator” with a word often used to describe a singular visionary, “auteur,” I disrupt and expand on Eurocentric masculinist directing methodologies in an effort to create a practical blueprint for approaching directing work from the position of promoting artistic agency.
-Over the last three years, I have interviewed and observed over a dozen women directors.
-Together, these directors have made visible longstanding abuses of power, have drawn attention to the lack of gender and racial diversity within the discipline, and are working in the margins to disrupt the traditional hierarchical approach to directing.
+Merging the community-based term “facilitator” with a word often used to describe a singular visionary, “auteur,” I disrupt and expand on Eurocentric masculinist directing methodologies to create a practical blueprint for approaching directing work from the position of promoting artistic agency.

 Conference Curation